Like Father, Like Son: Confronting Generational Sins

 - Friday, September 30, 2011

 Our families have the greatest influence on our development, including the development of our patterns of sin.
 Some people even assert that family curses are passed down along generational lines.
-The belief comes from Old Testament passages which say that God “punishes the children and their children for the sins of the fathers to the third and fourth generation” (Ex 34:7).
+The belief comes from Old Testament passages which say that God “punishes the children and their children for the sins of the fathers to the third and fourth generation” (Exodus 34:7).
 I will leave that discussion to biblical scholars.

 Whether or not families inherit spiritual curses, it is obvious that patterns of sin are passed down through families.
 Everyone sins; but just as culture, ethnicity and gender steer our patterns of sin in particular directions, so do our families.

 In my work as a therapist, I am amazed at the intricate ways in which family patterns of sin haunt people, even without their knowledge.
 I have seen individuals have an extramarital affair, only to learn afterwards that a parent had an affair at the same age.
 Many parents lament that they replicate the unhealthy discipline habits of their own parents, despite all their promises to themselves that they would not repeat their parents’ mistakes.